fullstorydev/fullstory-node-sdk/openapi-generator/README.md

 # OpenAPI Generator for the fullstory-typescript library

 ## Overview
-This is a boiler-plate project to generate your own project derived from an OpenAPI specification.
+This is [created from the boiler-plate project](https://openapi-generator.tech/docs/customization#custom-generator-and-template) to generate TypeScript code derived from our swagger specification.
-Its goal is to get you started with the basic plumbing so you can put in your own logic.
+Its goal is to get started with the basic plumbing so any custom logic needed can be put into place.

 ## What's OpenAPI
 The goal of OpenAPI is to define a standard, language-agnostic interface to REST APIs which allows both humans and computers to discover and understand the capabilities of the service without access to source code, documentation, or through network traffic inspection.